timothygmitchell/Cardinality_Bias_in_Random_Forests/README.md

 This is illustrated in a simple simulation.
 I fit a random forest using 5 completely random predictors of increasing cardinality.
 While none of the predictors was useful for prediction, variable importance measures were highest for the predictors with more factor levels!

-This ‘cardinality bias’ has been known in the literature since at least 2007, but I was unaware of any publication or case studies relating this bias to model accuracy.
+This cardinality bias has been known in the literature since at least 2007, but I was unaware of any publication or case studies relating this bias to model accuracy.
 Here I developed several simulations to test the effect of cardinality bias on model accuracy under different conditions.
 I simulated perfect and weak correlations between the predictors and response, with no noise or with considerable noise.

 I found that for each simulation, model accuracy depended on the strength of the association between the response and the meaningful factor(s), even when bias was observed.
 I suspect this has something to do with the regularizing properties of the bagging process.
 That is, the ensemble must smooth out the bias in the individual trees.